elastic/package-registry/CONTRIBUTING.md

 5. Review fields file and exported fields in docs.

+    The goal of this action item is to verify if produced artifacts are correct.

     The fields files (`package-fields.yml`, `fields.yml` and `ecs.yml`) in the package were created from original `fields.yml` files and the ECS schema.
 It may happen that original sources have a typo, bad description or misses a field definition.
-The goal of this action item is to verify if produced artifacts are correct.
+The sum of fields in all present files should contain only fields that are really used, e.g. not all existing ECS fields.

 6. Metricbeat: add missing configuration options.